joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 of matter or energy around, whether that be rocks in a vast desert, or states of voltage on a silicon wafer by following the rules of an algorithm (a syntax).
 But these lumps of matter have no intrinsic meaning (no semantics).
-The only reason we call a box with a CPU in it a "computer" is because the voltage levels across different parts of the CPU happen to map onto bits that we have defined, and when these voltages interact they do so according to the rules of a set of logical operations which we have also defined.
+The only reason we call a box with a CPU in it a "computer" is because we happen to have a simple mapping between the voltage levels across different parts of the CPU to a set of bits we have defined, and when these voltages interact they do so according to the rules of a set of logical operations which we have also defined.
 But there is no meaning to the physical system apart from what we, as external observers, have imposed on it.

 Of course it is simplest to build a computer where the high voltage states correspond to 1s and the low voltages states 0s or vice versa.
 But there is no requirement that we build our computers that way.
-We could build a perfectly valid computer where the high voltage states of even valued registers correspond to 1s and where they correspond to 0s in the odd valued registers, or one where the mapping flips on every 13th clock cycle.
+We could build a perfectly valid computer where the high voltage states of even valued registers correspond to 1s and where they correspond to 0s in the odd valued registers, or a computer where the mapping flips on every 13th clock cycle.
 The system only "computes" because of the way we have encoded information. [[^10]]

 So computer simulations can never produce the entity they are simulating since the "simulation" is not an independent system.
 It is only defined in terms of